cryptoKorba/grants-program/README.md

 ### Application

 Current process for applying is to visit the grants section of the [website](https://ton.org/grants).
-We will soon also let applications apply via our grants platform partner, Questbook.
+We will very soon also fully open up applications via our grants platform partner, Questbook (upon TON wallet integration).
 As part of the application, the following [template](https://telegra.ph/TON-Project-Proposal-Template-as-of-11122-11-02) should be filled out as comprehensively as possible.
 Applications will be reviewed on a rolling basis.
 GitHub grantee section will be updated with accepted grantees on an ongoing basis, but official announcements with stats will be announced on a quarterly basis via TON Society blog post.

-In the near future, we will update this process and institute an open-application via GitHub submission (fork and pull request).
-This will allow for public comment period and chance for the founding team to address any questions and concerns from the community.
-However, current process will still be available for team willing to test their applications with Grants Team.

-*[Coming soon]*

 ### Review Committee